csswizardry/csswizardry.github.com/_posts/2023-10-16-what-is-the-maximum-max-age.md

 2616](https://datatracker.ietf.org/doc/html/rfc2616#section-14.21) says of the `Expires` header:

-> To mark a response as “never expires,” an origin server sends an `Expires`
+> To mark a response as ‘never expires,’ an origin server sends an `Expires`
 > date approximately one year from the time the response is sent.
 HTTP/1.1
 > servers SHOULD NOT send `Expires` dates more than one year in the future.